MidoSasuke1/Linie-Super-Fast-Voice-Chatbot-/README.md

 - Since the goal was to shrink the delay time there're few downsides.
-The AI is always listening so when you start speaking and it recognize your speech it will start proceeding, the moment you stop talking there's a delay time in which your speech will be sent to the LLM to be processed (the Time is 300 milliseconds), this consider a very short time by stander.
-So you need to eighter not to pause while you speaking or increase this time to a higher value like (1000 = 1 second) or (3000 = 3 seconds), so the ai will wait 3 seconds or so before grap that chunk of audio.
+The AI is always listening so when you start speaking and it recognize your speech it will start proceeding, the moment you stop talking there's a delay time in which your speech will be sent to the LLM to be processed (the Time is 300 milliseconds), this consider a very short time by standards.
+So you need to eighter NOT to pause while you speaking or increase this time to a higher value like (1000 = 1 second) or (3000 = 3 seconds), so the AI will wait 3 seconds or so before grap that chunk of audio.

   Edit this file: